stephane-caron/lipm_walking_controller/README.md

 ## Checking the logs

-You can check a log file from HRP-4 climbing stairs during the industrial demonstrators by running:
+You can check a log file from HRP-4 climbing stairs during the industrial demonstrator by running:

 ```sh
 python ./logs/display_logs.py